Sigstr/quill/data/Element/Avatar-Letter.md

 title: Avatar Letter
 slug: avatar-letter
 type: component
-summary: Avatar Letter is can show at three sizes and is a subcomponent of Avatar.
+summary: Avatar Letter is can show at four sizes and is a subcomponent of Avatar.
 published: 2018-12-20
 author: michael
-updated: 2018-12-20
+updated: 2018-12-27
 status-design: Stable
 ---